billlyp/setap/docs/source/usage.rst

 ----------

 Initially, users will arrive at the login page that will ask for their **username** and **password**.
 Succesfully entering the correct username and password on the associated fields will redirect the user to the dashboard page and will log them in.
-Every password is encrypted before stored into the database.
-Users can also logout of their account.

 * 1. **Username Input Box** - Enter your **username** here.
 * 2. **Password Input Box** - Enter your **password** here.